Trefftz Discontinuous Galerkin discretization for the Stokes problem: Trefftz-DG for Stokes

 for $i,j = 1,\dots, N$ and $(\phi_i,\psi_i)\in \X_h(\Th)$ a set of basis functions with $N$ the number of degrees of freedom.
 The Trefftz embedding can then be represented by the kernel of the matrix

 for a second set of test functions $(\tilde\phi_i, \tilde\psi_i)\in [\PP^{k-2}(\Th)]^d \times \PP^{k-1}(\Th)$.
-The Trefftz embedding matrix $\bT$ then allows to characterize a Trefftz basis function through a linear combination of polynomial DG basis functions.
-This allows to reduce the size of global and local finite element matrices reducing the overall costs associated to the solution of the arising linear systems.
+The Trefftz embedding matrix $\bT$ then allows to characterize a Trefftz basis function as a linear combination of polynomial DG basis functions.
+This allows the reduction of the size of global and local finite element matrices reducing the overall costs associated with the solution of the arising linear systems.